Enable Two-Factor Authentication Using Certificate and Authentication Profiles

-- If you are deploying the client certificate from the portal, leave this field set toNone.
+- If you are deploying the client certificate from the portal, selectNone.

-- If you are setting up a certificate profile for use with a pre-logon connect method, leave the field set toNone.
+- If you are setting up a certificate profile for use with a pre-logon connect method, selectNone.

 - (Optional) Enter theDefault OCSP URL.

-- (Optional) Select a certificate forOCSP Verify CA.
+- (Optional) Select a certificate forOCSP Verify Certificate.

-- (Optional) Select options that specify when to block the user’s requested session:
+- (Optional) Select the following options to specify when to block the user’s requested session: